ietf-wg-scone/scone/draft-ietf-scone-protocol.md

 is the reduction in available space in datagrams for application data.

-A network element that wishes to signal an updated rate limit waits for the next SCONE packet in the desired direction; see {{apply}}.
+A network element that wishes to signal updated throughput advice waits for the next SCONE packet in the desired direction; see {{apply}}.